At Pulpex we respect your privacy and are committed to protecting your personal data.

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).

-You will receive marketing communications from us if you have requested information from us or purchased goods or services from us and you have not opted out of receiving that marketing.
+You will receive marketing communications from us if you have requested information from us and you have not opted out of receiving that marketing.
 You may opt out of marketing at any time.